-Admission criteria are currently under review.
-Please check back for an update in December 2014.
-For September 2014 entry, eligible applicants will be admitted to the quota on the basis of their grade-point average.
-If the number of eligible applicants exceeds the quota, not all eligible applicants will be admitted.
+Eligible applicants are admitted to the quota on the basis of their sessional grade-point average calculated on courses attempted to April 30 (minimum 12 units or 8 courses).
+If the number of eligible applicants exceeds the quota (available seats), not all eligible applicants will be admitted.